Make-UpWorkClub/StudyNotes/en-US/notes/english/cegep3/The Arabian Nights.md

 - Men:
 	- Generally upright
 - Women:
-	- Cunning & deceptive
+	- Cunning, deceptive & manipulative
 		- Feared by men
-	- Often obstinate
+	- Have own will, often obstinate
 		- <= will reach their objective by any means
-	- Wicked
+	- Often educated and use knowledge for good or evil
 		- <= only women use magic
-		- <= she-demon in disguise
 	- Often jealous

 ### God